a2life/shogi-board/readme.md

 Move notation

-Anything after three asterisks and before three asterisks is considered as a comment paragraph and will be displayed in a comment window.
+A string starts with asterisk is considered as a comment line and will be displayed in a comment window.
+In a string form, you can not use comma (,) for a obvious reason.
+You need to use a String Array form.

-If the first character of the comment is '?' or a whole comment is just '?' (surrounded by three asterisks.)
+If the first character of the comment is '?'  (that is, the first character after asterisk is '?') or a whole comment is just '?' (surrounded by three asterisks.)
 This will affect the first branching dropdown list after the comment and option window shows "Next move" instead of default move.
 The next move must be selected from a dropdown list.
 The Order of the selection list will be randomized.

 kifstr is 5 or 6 character string.